tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Knock knock.
+⚡ AI Joke of the Day: 🤖 How can you tell an extroverted programmer?
+He looks at YOUR shoes when he's talking. 🤖
-Who's there?
-Recursion.
-Recursion who?
-Knock knock. 🤖

 ---